csiz/Space-Chess/README.md

 ### Battle Stage

-After each player takes their actions there is a battle stage that occurs in 3 steps.
+After a player takes both actions there is a battle stage where ships next to an enemy will fight.
-1. Direct Strike: Move the player's projectiles ahead by 4 hexes or destroy the first unit that was in the path of the projectile.
-The *Impactor* will hit any unit including your own, you can use it to clear mines or intercept other projectiles.
-Remove the *Impactor* and place it back for reuse after it hits a target or forbidden pentagons.
-2. Outnumbered: Destroy every ship or mine that's adjacent to 2 or more enemy ships or mines (but not projectiles).
-Mines will be spent in an attack.
-The attacking ships will be spared if not themselves outnumbered.
-3. Mutual Destruction: Any ship adjacent to 1 enemy ship or mine will be destroyed and take down the enemy with them.
+Calculate the power of each fighting ship by the number of friendly ships or mines next to it.
+For every pair of battling ships, destroy the ones that have less or equal power.
+Equal battles means that both sides lose.
+Also destroy all mines that participated in battle (adjacent to a friendly ship that needed their power).

 <p float="left">
     <img src="Media/outnumbered-annotated.jpg" alt="Outnumbered." width="320px"/>
     <img src="Media/mutual-destruction-annotated.jpg" alt="Mutual destruction." width="320px"/>
 </p>

-### Assembly
+### Game Board Assembly

 The arm piece snap fits into the base; it requires a bit of force, but not too much.
 You'll have to stretch the ring to push it in place around the ball; then stretch the long arm to put the ring on the base.
 The ships are in the base!